adamtow/geocuts/docs/English.md

 ***

 ## System Requirements
-Location Triggers for Cronios requires:
+GeoCuts requires:

 - iOS 12
 - Shortcuts 2.1.2 or higher
-- Cronios 1.2 or higher
+- Cronios 1.2.1 or higher

 The following permissions need to be granted to the Shortcuts app: